 18. Generate Leads and Take on Clients

-Once you’ve started marketing your home inspection company, it’s time to start generating leads and taking on clients.
+Once you’ve started marketing your home inspection company, it’s time to generate leads and take on clients.
 When you have a few leads, it’s critical to follow up with them as soon as possible.

 Make sure you are prepared to give potential clients a brief overview of your home inspection services and be ready to answer any questions they may have.
 Then, once you’ve booked an appointment, be sure to show up on time and ready to work.